samkwak188/Wisconsin-Autonomous-Perception-Coding-Challenge/README.md

 ### Successful Approaches
 1. **HSV Color Space**: Chosen over RGB for its superior color-intensity separation, providing more reliable cone detection across varying lighting conditions
 2. **Dynamic Thresholds**: Implemented adaptive size thresholds based on vertical position, significantly improving detection accuracy for cones at different distances
-3. **RANSAC Implementation**: Successfully eliminated false positives and created stable boundary lines through robust pattern analysis
+3. **RANSAC Implementation**: Successfully eliminated false positives and created stable boundary lines through pattern analysis

 ### Unsuccessful Attempts
 1. **Initial Color Range Selection**: Early attempts with broader color ranges captured too many non-cone objects.
 Solved by implementing precise dual-range thresholding
 2. **Basic Color Thresholding**: Simple brightness-based thresholding proved unreliable due to varying lighting conditions in the image
 3. **Linear Regression**: Initial attempts with DBSCAN clustering and simple linear regression failed to handle the perspective effects properly.
-Resolved by implementing RANSAC with perspective compensation
+Some cones are further (higher in the image) becaue of the perspective of the image.
+Resolved by implementing RANSAC to find specific patterns between detected data.

+### Conclusion
+1. From all the approaches I tried, using color filtering, shape detection and pattern analysis gave the highest accuracy.
+2. Some cones are still not being detected sometimes, due to the randomness in RANSC model, and also due to inaccuracies in shape detection code.
+3. Instead of using manual number values to detect the shape of cones, using ML model to do the job will be much more easier and more precise.

 ## Libraries Used
 - OpenCV (cv2): Primary computer vision operations and image processing
 - NumPy: Efficient numerical operations and array manipulations
-- scikit-learn: RANSAC implementation for robust line fitting
+- scikit-learn: RANSAC implementation for line fitting and pattern analysis

 ## Future Improvements
-- Implementation of deep learning approaches like YOLO could potentially improve detection accuracy
+- Implementation of deep learning approaches : Using frameworks like YOLO, SSD, Faster R-CNN could potentially improve detection accuracy
 - Additional perspective correction could enhance distance estimation
 - Integration of temporal tracking could improve stability in video streams